 The Graduate Center, including classes, student services, and administrative offices, are operating remotely.
 Non-essential GC employees should continue to work from home.

 The Graduate Center has developed a reactivation plan to safely reactivate campus operations.
 The plan's overall goal is to reduce the potential for transmission of COVID-19 on campus facilities.
 This will require the full cooperation among everyone – leaders, managers and supervisors, students, faculty, and staff.
 Only through a cooperative effort will we be able to work together to safeguard our own health and the health of our families, colleagues, and those with whom we interact.
-The Graduate Center is in the first phase of its five-phased reactivation plan.
+The Graduate Center is in the second phase of its five-phased reactivation plan.

 Frequently Asked Questions: